sosullivan7221/LILRC-HHA-Capstone/README.md

 ### Objectives

-**1. Create a Python script to take in raw survey data and convert it into a standardized format.
+1. Create a Python script to take in raw survey data and convert it into a standardized format.
+    - Exampe of standardized format, where each row is equal to a unique site and job title and year:
+        - Column 1: Library Name (string)
+        - Column 2: Employee Number (int)
+        - Column 2: Job Title (string)
+            - Job title selections can include:
+                - Director
+                - Assistant Director
+                - Librarian
+                - Assistant Librarian
+                - .......
+        - Column 3: Part time/Full time (string)
+        - Column 4: Salary (int)
+        - Column 5: Year (int)

 2. Create a pipeline for merging and analyzing data between multiple years.
 3. Explore Tableau and Looker Studio as options for data visualization and analysis.**